What Is The Difference Between Vented And Recirculating Extractors?

 - Energy loss due to warm air leaving the room.

 - Additional work to hide or incorporate ducting.

-Where possible, the direction of the ducting should decline downwards slightly to the outside wall to prevent condensation from running back into the hood.
+TOP TIP: Where possible, the direction of the ducting should decline downwards slightly to the outside wall to prevent condensation from running back into the hood.